davidmoten/openapi-codegen/README.md

 * Simple server-side and client-side implementation for primary and general response handling
 * Partial use of schema generated classes possible with generated server and client of *openapi-generator-plugin*
 * Constructor validation of schema objects means fail-fast which helps with diagnosis
+* `multipart/form-data` client support

 **Status**: released to Maven Central

 ## Limitations
 * `allOf` only with object schemas
 * parameter types like explode, label, deepObject not implemented yet
-* multipart, url form encoded requests not implemented yet (I'd like to get this sorted soon)
+* url form encoded requests not implemented yet (I'd like to get this sorted soon)
 * json only (xml not supported)

 ## Getting started